 WordPress is the most popular blogging/CMS system available.
 It’s been around for over a decade and is used by millions of people, including some very high-profile bloggers such as Barack Obama and Oprah Winfrey.
-What you may not know about WordPress though is that it can also be used to create online stores with WooCommerce, run portfolios with Portfolio, and much more!
+You may not know about WordPress, though it can also be used to create online stores with WooCommerce, run portfolios with Portfolio, and much more!

 Why WordPress is Important

 Websites have become more important than ever before when doing any business.
 Today, nearly everyone uses the internet to learn information and make purchases, so you can only expect to influence the world if you have a robust digital presence.
 Building your own website from scratch takes a lot of time, but a wide range of solutions have become available to create a website in a matter of minutes.

 Website builders and content management systems are two options you can choose from to build your website faster without relying solely on custom coding.
 Website builders enable you to get started fast, but they usually hold your data hostage, force you to use more expensive hosting providers, and cannot be fully customized.